mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 In the case of a synchronous model, the monitor should wait a certain amount of time (*timeout*) to receive all the message logs before running the accountability algorithm.

-After the *timeout*, if some process *p* did not send its message log, the monitor can only consider *p* faulty due to the nature of the communication, even though it does not have all the information to determine its faultiness with certainty.
+After the *timeout*, if some process *p* did not send its message log, the monitor can only consider *p* faulty due to the nature of the communication, even though it does not have all the information to determine its misbehavior with certainty.
 On the other hand, by not considering *p* faulty, the monitor might not be able to find at least *f + 1* faulty processes that led to a fork.

 #### Asynchronous model